-Figure 23: Chhatra, Horseman and Lion-slayer Coins with Circle and Diamond tamghas
+Fig. 23.
+Chhatra, Horseman and Lion-slayer coins with Circle and Diamond tamghas

 I have so far shown that grouping the Belted group coins together makes sense and have argued, on the basis of the particular tamghas used on the coins and their style, that they belong with the coins of Candragupta III.
-But it would also be important to show that these coins do not belong with the coins of Candragupta II.
+It is also important to show that these coins do not belong with the coins of Candragupta II.
 Figure 24 presents a scatter diagram showing the weights of all the coins of Candragupta II in the database, followed by the coins in the Belted group.
 The latter group here includes the four additional coins shown in Figure 23.
-A glance at the Figure would surely convince anyone of the dramatic difference in weights between the two groups.
+The Figure dramatically illustrates the difference in weights between the two groups.
 When seen in this way, one wonders how anyone could ever have thought that the coins of the Belted group belonged with the other Candragupta II coins.